 An amended return must be filed as a complete return.
-If you are amending a 2013 return, the form has a checkbox on page 1 to indicate "amended return."
+If you are amending a 2013 or 2014 return, the form has a checkbox on page 1 to indicate "amended return."
 If you are amending a return for 2012, or an earlier tax year, you must file a complete return, and write "Amended Return," preferably in red, across the top of the amended return.
-If you are amending your return to claim a carryover of tax attributes such as a net operating loss, unused capital losses, or excess charitable contributions, then you must attach new Form 6385 Tax Attribute Carryovers.
-This form may also be used to claim a Carryback of NOL or capital losses.
+If you are amending your return to claim a carryover of tax attributes such as a net operating loss (NOL), capital losses, or excess charitable contributions, then you must attach Form 6385 Tax Attribute Carryovers.
+This form may also be used to claim a carryback of NOL or capital losses.

 If the federal return was also amended, a complete copy must be attached.
-An amended Alaska return is required if the federal return is amended, or adjusted by the IRS.
+If the Alaska amended return claims a refund based on an amended federal return, then you must attach documentation that the IRS has accepted the amended federal return.
+An amended Alaska return is also required if the federal return is adjusted by the IRS.

-The Tax Division no longer accepts amended returns on Forms 611X or 611N.
+The DOR does not accept amended returns on Forms 611X or 611N.